 How is Troxyca ER formulated to be abuse deterrent?

-Troxyca ER (oxycodone hydrochloride and naltrexone hydrochloride) capsules contain pellets of the opioid painkiller oxycodone with a naltrexone core that acts as an opioid antagonist.
-If the medication is crushed, the naltrexone can block the oxycodone euphoric effects.
+Troxyca ER (oxycodone hydrochloride and naltrexone hydrochloride) capsules contain pellets of oxycodone with a naltrexone core.
+If the pellets are crushed, the naltrexone blocks the euphoric effects of the oxycodone.

 - Troxyca ER Information for Consumers